Last updated: October 10, 2017

 Whether you have a webcam or not, it’s a good idea to take advantage of protections offered by shippers.
 Try to schedule deliveries for days that you or someone else will be home, or have packages delivered to an office or other location that offers more consistent security.
 Track your packages so you know when they will arrive, and consider using signature services (which can cost extra) to ensure that items won’t be delivered when you aren’t around.

 You also need to be wary of any unexpected deliveries you receive.
-Last year, the BBB warned of delivery hoaxes that are designed to steal credit card and debit card data.
+The BBB has warned of delivery hoaxes that are designed to steal credit card and debit card data.
 When packages are delivered to individuals, the courier claims to require a “small verification fee” to complete the delivery.
 Instead of processing a payment, a handheld scanner collects card data for the scammer to use later.

-To avoid shipping scams this holiday, make an effort to use known, reputable delivery services and to be proactive about protecting your purchases.
+To avoid shipping scams this holiday (and year round), make an effort to use known, reputable delivery services and to be proactive about protecting your purchases.
 Should you be asked to pay a fee to receive a package, refuse the delivery until you are able to confirm the shipment is legitimate.